Roles and Responsibilities of Project Manager

 The Project Manager not only communicate with the team members but with all the stakeholders including project sponsors, clients, external vendors, and other important stakeholders.

-The most part of communication usually happens between the team members and the project manager.
+The most part of the communication usually happens between the team members and the project manager.

 6. Managing Risk